Quantifying the Milky Way, LMC and their interaction using all-sky kinematics of outer halo stars

 In Fig.~\ref{fig4} we show the posterior distribution of the Galactocentric velocity components of the reflex motion.
-Again, we show the posterior distributions conditioned on varying subset of data as the coloured contours; see.~\ref{sec:results-setup} for explicit details.
+Again, we show the posterior distributions conditioned on varying subset of data as the coloured contours; see Sec.~\ref{sec:results-setup} for explicit details.
 The prior distributions are shown as the filled grey contours, covering a much broader region of this parameter space compared to the distance-independent approach previously used \citep{Brooks2025}.
 We show the measured median values from \citet[][yellow cross]{Vasiliev2021}, \citet[][SDSS/SEGUE data, $r_{\rm gal}>50 \, \rm kpc$ distance bin, orange diamond]{Yaaqib2024}, \citet[][DESI data, blue circle]{Bystrom2025} and \citet[][H3+SEGUE+MagE data, best-fit value at $100\,\rm kpc$, red square]{Chandra2025a} in each panel.
 Although not unexpected, the addition of the velocity dispersion data does not provide any extra constraining power.
 In all velocity components, our result agrees with \citet{Vasiliev2021} within $1\sigma$ and with \citet{Bystrom2025, Chandra2025a} within $2\sigma$.
 However, our result is very discrepant compared to \citet{Yaaqib2024}.
-Interestingly, \citet{Vasiliev2021} is the only other result shown for the reflex motion that is constrained by fitting a simulation of the MW--LMC system to data.
+Interestingly, \citet{Vasiliev2021} is the only other displayed reflex motion result that is constrained by fitting a simulation of the MW--LMC system to data.
 However, they use a completely different data set of Sagittarius stream stars rather than outer Milky Way halo stars.
 In \citet{Yaaqib2024, Bystrom2025, Chandra2025a} the components of the travel velocity are constrained as free parameters, directly fitting the observations rather than an assumed MW--LMC model.
 The agreement between studies that fit simulation models to the reflex motion \citep[i.e., this study and][]{Vasiliev2021} should not be interpreted as a methodological success; rather, this indicates that the simulation models used share similar biases.
 Moreover, the MW is likely much more complex in reality.
 Indeed, this can be seen via the disagreement between studies directly fitting the data \citep[i.e.,][]{Yaaqib2024, Bystrom2025, Chandra2025a}.